feitnomore/kubernetes-lb-controller/README.md

 ## INTRODUCTION

-The idea of this Controller is to be able to provide Extenal IPs to Services of type LoadBalancer on traditional environments like Bare Metal or VMs.
-This Controller simulates the idea of the cloud plugins that can assign an IP to a Service of type LoadBalancer in a dynamic way.
+The idea of this Controller is to be able to provide Extenal IPs to `Services` of type `LoadBalancer` on traditional environments like Bare Metal or VMs.
+This Controller simulates the idea of the cloud plugins that can assign an IP to a `Service` of type `LoadBalancer` in a dynamic way.
 In order for this to work, the IPs that are going to be used needs to be available on the nodes that executes the `kube-proxy`.
 In my environments I do this by adding them to the `master` node.
-The Controller can keep track of which IPs are in use, by which Services, and in case a new Service shows up and there are no free IPs, the Controller will leave the Service in pending status.
+The Controller can keep track of which IPs are in use, by which `Services`, and in case a new `Service` shows up and there are no free IPs, the Controller will leave the Service in pending status.
-It is possible to assign different IPs for different namespaces as well, and remember, the aliases doesn't need to be in the same interface, for example, you can have some IP addresses on interface 1 for testing environemnt and some other IP addresses on interface 2 for development environment.
+It is possible to assign different IPs for different `Namespaces` as well, and remember, the aliases doesn't need to be in the same interface, for example, you can have some IP addresses on interface 1 for testing environemnt and some other IP addresses on interface 2 for development environment.
-The Controller takes the Namespace and the IP that will be available as parameter.
+The Controller takes the `Namespace` and the IP that will be available as parameter.

 ## HOW TO INSTALL IT